danielsouzasp/ds-zabbix-ssl-check/README.md

 A little Zabbix template to monitor SSL certificate over an HTTPS URL

 # Features
-This plugins has three commands:<br>
+This plugin has three commands:<br>
 <strong>ds_ssl.expire[$myurl]</strong> - Check an URL and return 'how many days' its SSL will expire (it returns '0' if is is expired);<br>
 <strong>ds_ssl.valid[$myurl]</strong> - Check an URL and return '1' if it is ok or '0' if it is not valid;<br>
 <strong>ds_ssl.ping</strong> - Just an way to check connectivy to agent.